xolvio/qualityfaster/README.md

 We at Xolv.io are testing and automation geeks that help other companies deliver higher quality, faster.
 We wrote [Chimp.js](http://chimpjs.com) to help us with this mission and we would like to show you how to use it properly **and be awesome at testing!**.
 This repository is a complete modern Agile development and testing setup that allows you to release features at high speed, and maintain that speed as the complexity of your team, codebase and domain increases.

 Just like snowboarding or driving a car, your chances of forming good habits starts with knowing what the good habits are and then practicing them.
 We cannot emphasise enough the importance of testing.
-Too often we're called in to enterprise projects and asked "will the patient live?", and every single time, the root causes are the lack of automated tests and automation in general.
+Too often we're called in both to enterprise and growing projects and asked "will the patient live?", and every single time, the root causes are the lack of automated tests and automation in general.

 The key to succeeding long-term, is knowing what makes your tests work with you and not against you.
 So we ask that you **read everything** on our [testing success factors](./content/TESTING-SUCCESS-FACTORS.md) page prior to digging into the codebase.
 You are going to know a lot more about a high-performance engine or snowboard if you RTFM!